Why Did Jesus Come?

 The Gift of Reconciliation

-The Apostle Paul tells us that our reconciliation with our God is both an accomplished fact (v18) and a continuing process (v19).
+The Apostle Paul tells us that our reconciliation with our God is an accomplished fact (2 Corinthians 5:18) and a continuing process (2 Corinthians 5:19).
 Although it is a done deed because of Jesus’ work on the cross, the reconciliation must be personally appropriated.
 We need to walk across that bridge ourselves.
 While the bridge is strong and true, the sinful nature of our world is always calling us back.
-That is why we fellowship with others who are on this journey, encourage each other, study together, praying together and helping each other.
+That is why we fellowship with others on this journey, encourage each other, study, pray, and help each other.
 While the journey is ours alone to make, we do not have to be alone on our journey.

 We are all “town criers” of the Gospel of Truth.
 By sharing our lives with others, we become living witnesses for God.
-Each one of us on this bridge needs to call back to those still fearful of the first steps.
-The bridge is strong, Jesus is strong, so make sure those around you see your confidence.
+Each of us on this bridge must call back to those still fearful of the first steps.
+The bridge and Jesus are strong, so make sure those around you see your confidence.

-Your tip, therefore, is to make sure you confidently allow Jesus to carry you to God.
-And then as you journey, look back, call to others and be a confident example.
+Your tip, therefore, is to confidently allow Jesus to carry you to God.
+Then, as you journey, look back, call to others, and be a confident example.